Concept · Policy engine

 Policies are wired into three call paths:

-safe-regenerate— fires after each iteration's eval, can override threshold / maxIterations / actions.- The gateway proxy (
+safe-regenerate— the per-callthreshold/maxIterationsgate scores after each iteration’s eval.- The gateway proxy (

-/api/v1/gateway) — fires inline on every wrapped LLM response. - The firewall (
+/api/v1/gateway/proxy/...) — the agent-policy engine evaluates each tool call inline on every wrapped LLM request. - The firewall (

 Related concepts